 3.10 Receipt and Opening of Bids.
 For IFBs, all bidders are invited to attend the opening of bids.
-The FSA shall open all bids at the time and place stated in the IFB and in the presence of all bidders who attend.
+The FSSA shall open all bids at the time and place stated in the IFB and in the presence of all bidders who attend.
 Bids may be inspected by those present, provided that only one bid is inspected at a time and except that trade secrets or other proprietary data designated as confidential by a bidder pursuant to section 3.4.1 and readily separable from the bid in order to facilitate public inspection of the nonconfidential portion of the bid, may not be reviewable.

 A Judiciary representative(s) shall examine the bids to determine the validity of any bidder's written request for nondisclosure of designated trade secrets and other proprietary data.
 If a bidder's request for nondisclosure of data is challenged, the Judiciary representative shall inform the bidders present at the bid opening that the material designated for nondisclosure shall be subject to written determination by the staff attorney for confidentiality.
-If the staff attorney determines in writing that the material so designated as confidential is subject to disclosure, the bidder submitting the material under review and other bidders present at the bid opening shall be so notified in writing and the material shall be open to public inspection unless the bidder files a protest pursuant to section 3-126-3, HAR.
+If the staff attorney determines in writing that the material under review and other bidders present at the bid opening shall be so notified in writing and the material shall be open to public inspection unless the bidder files a protest pursuant to section 3-126-3, HAR.